thibautambrosino/REPR/README.md

 This is the steps I followed when implementing this subject, and I do recommend it to ensure every intermediate result is correct:

-1. Draw a basic sphere with a simple color
-2. Draw geometric properties, such as the `normal`, the `viewDirection` etc...
-3. Send simple light data to the shader, and display them
+1. Send simple light data to the shader (color, position or direction), and display them
-4. Implement the Lambertian diffuse BRDF
+2. Implement the Lambertian diffuse BRDF
-5. Implement the Cook-Torrance GGX specular BRDF
+3. Implement the Cook-Torrance GGX specular BRDF

 This is the kind of results you should get with 4 point lights:
 ![Example of results you should obtain with point lights](./screenshots/pointlights.jpg)